suhailvs/djangobook.com/chapter03.rst

     Python interactive interpreter and type this::

         >>> import sys
-        >>> print sys.path
+        >>> print (sys.path)

     Generally you don't have to worry about setting your Python path -- Python and Django take care of things for you automatically behind the scenes.
     (Setting the Python path is one of the things that the ``manage.py`` script does.)

-It's worth discussing the syntax of this URLpattern, as it may not be immediately obvious.
-Although we want to match the URL ``/hello/``, the pattern looks a bit different than that.
-Here's why:

-* Django removes the slash from the front of every incoming URL before it checks the URLpatterns.
-This means that our URLpattern doesn't include the leading slash in ``/hello/``.
-(At first, this may seem unintuitive, but this requirement simplifies things -- such as the inclusion of URLconfs within other URLconfs, which we'll cover in Chapter 8.)

-* The pattern includes a caret (``^``) and a dollar sign (``$``).
-These are regular expression characters that have a special meaning: the caret means "require that the pattern matches the start of the string," and the dollar sign means "require that the pattern matches the end of the string."

-  This concept is best explained by example.
-If we had instead used the pattern ``'^hello/'`` (without a dollar sign at the end), then *any* URL starting with ``/hello/`` would match, such as ``/hello/foo`` and ``/hello/bar``, not just ``/hello/``.
-Similarly, if we had left off the initial caret character (i.e., ``'hello/$'``), Django would match *any* URL that ends with ``hello/``, such as ``/foo/bar/hello/``.
-If we had simply used ``hello/``, without a caret *or* dollar sign, then any URL containing ``hello/`` would match, such as ``/foo/hello/bar``.
-Thus, we use both the caret and dollar sign to ensure that only the URL ``/hello/`` matches -- nothing more, nothing less.

-  Most of your URLpatterns will start with carets and end with dollar signs, but it's nice to have the flexibility to perform more sophisticated matches.

 You may be wondering what happens if someone requests the URL ``/hello`` (that is, *without* a trailing slash).
 Because our URLpattern requires a trailing slash, that URL would *not* match.
 However, by default, any request to a URL that *doesn't* match a URLpattern and *doesn't* end with a slash will be redirected to the same URL with a trailing slash.
 (This is regulated by the ``APPEND_SLASH`` Django setting, which is covered in Appendix D.)

 If you're the type of person who likes all URLs to end with slashes (which is the preference of Django's developers), all you'll need to do is add a trailing slash to each URLpattern and leave ``APPEND_SLASH`` set to ``True``.
 If you prefer your URLs *not* to have trailing slashes, or if you want to decide it on a per-URL basis, set ``APPEND_SLASH`` to ``False`` and put trailing slashes in your URLpatterns as you see fit.

 The other thing to note about this URLconf is that we've passed the ``hello`` view function as an object without calling the function.
 This is a